A Lyapunov theory demonstrating a fundamental limit on the speed of systems consolidation: Discussion

 \section{Discussion}

-We have provided a framework for studying the stability of systems consolidation and applied it to a simple circuit architecture characterized by an early learning area that is directly trained by performance errors, which trains a late learning area that provides the final site of memory storage.
-Using a Lyapunov function theory that enforces the stability of the learning and consolidation process, we have obtained a fundamental result on the speed of learning: the late stage must not be tuned faster than the early stage, and when the teaching signal is corrupted by perturbation, the late stage should be tuned much more slowly.
+We have provided a framework for studying the stability of systems consolidation and applied it to simple circuit architectures characterized by an early learning area that is directly trained by performance errors, which then trains a late learning area that provides the final site of memory storage.
+Using a Lyapunov function theory that enforces the stability of the learning and consolidation process, we obtained a fundamental result on the speed of learning: the late stage must not be tuned faster than the early stage, and when the teaching signal is corrupted by perturbation, the late stage should be tuned more slowly.
 We mapped the consolidation process of a simple example circuit to the dynamics of a driven damped oscillator, providing the intuition that increasing the ratio of late- to early-stage learning rates $\alpha$ is like decreasing the oscillator damping, leading to potential resonant instability.
 We then applied the theory to a biologically relevant case of tuning a neural integrator circuit.

-Previous work on memory consolidation has focused primarily on a fundamental robustness-speed tradeoff in learning with single-stage models, known as the stability-plasticity dilemma.
-This dilemma states that, in single-stage models, having fast plasticity leads to `instability' in the sense that new memories overwrite old ones.
-This previous work has shown that the tradeoff can be lessened in multi-stage models \cite{roxin2013efficient,benna2016computational}.
-Here, by contrast, we show a complementary, dynamical form of instability that occurs for the systems consolidation of graded memories, in which having too fast a speed of consolidation can lead to amplification of a perturbation or even exponential unbounded growth of activity.
-Despite these differences, both our theory and previous ones obey a similar principle: multi-stage learning offers robustness by having slower learning in the later stages.
+Previous work on memory consolidation has focused primarily on a fundamental robustness-speed tradeoff in learning, known as the stability-plasticity dilemma, in which having fast plasticity leads to `instability' in the sense that new memories overwrite old ones.
+This previous work has shown that the tradeoff can be lessened in multi-stage models \cite{roxin2013efficient,benna2016computational}. \Red{Here, within a two-stage model}, we show a complementary, dynamical form of instability that occurs for the systems consolidation of graded memories, where having an excessively fast consolidation speed can lead to amplification of a perturbation or even exponential, unbounded growth of activity.